This site contains affiliate links for which I may be compensated.

 From Dall'Italia:

-This fig tree is very special to me, it came originally as a cutting brought to America by my cousin, and is from my Italian hometown of Castel Frentano, Province of Chieti, Region of Abruzzo.
+This fig tree is very special to me, it came originally as a Cutting brought to America by my cousin, and is from my Italian hometown of Castel Frentano, Province of Chieti, Region of Abruzzo.
 This fig has a superb taste, it is dark Purple, with mainly 3-5 lobed leaves.
 Sometimes, the leaves become more dominant 5 lobes, but very distinct.
 This fig grows well in hot conditions.
 My first taste of these figs from my own tree was when it was 1 year old, summer of 2008.

 Photos Add Your Image